Pradeep23-01/Interactive_stock_analyser/README.md

 # Interactive_stock_analyser

 Interactive_stock_analyser is a web application designed to help users view their existing stocks and get future forecasts using machine learning algorithms.
-The application is accessible via the following link: https://stock-pred-analyzer.herokuapp.com/
+The application is accessible via the following link: https://stock-pred-analyzer.herokuapp.com/ (Currently not active, but the code is usable)

 ## Context:
 The application is built using Streamlit, which is a Python library used for building web applications.
 Streamlit allows developers to easily build interactive and customizable web applications using Python code.